How to remove late payments from your credit report

 How long do late payments stay on your credit report?

-Say you made a payment on time, but it was inaccurately reported to the credit bureau as late.
-You should be able to remove it from your credit report.
-This is because the payment was reported late in error—which is the only way a late payment can be removed from your credit report.
+If you made a payment on time but it was inaccurately reported as late, you should be able to get it removed.
+Errors like this are the only reason a late payment can be removed from your credit report.

-Once you file the dispute, it’ll be investigated.
-If the late payment is found to have been reported in error, it’ll be removed from the credit report.
-You can look to the CFPB for more guidance on how to dispute an error on your credit report.
+After you file the dispute, it’ll be investigated.
+If the late payment was reported by mistake, the credit bureau will remove it from your credit report.
+Look to the CFPB for more guidance on how to dispute an error on your credit report.

 How do late payments impact a credit score?

-Removing late payments from credit report FAQ
+Removing late payments from credit reports FAQ

 Still want to know more?
 Here are the answers to some frequently asked questions about late payments:

-Typically, late payments aren’t reported to the three major credit bureaus until they’re at least 30 days past your payment due date.
+Late payments typically aren’t reported to the three major credit bureaus until they’re at least 30 days past due.
+But making at least the minimum payment as soon as you can is still beneficial for credit and finances.

-Remember: Accurately reported late payments can’t be removed from your credit reports.
+Accurately reported late payments can’t be removed from your credit reports.
 And you can’t pay someone else to remove accurate information from your reports either.
+But late payments will fall off your credit reports after seven years.

 Related Content